 Low porosity is ideal for pressure-tight vessels, medical equipment, and food equipment.

 Still not sure which manufacturing method is best for your product?
-Send us a picture and we’ll point you in the right direction!
+We’re happy to point you in the right direction!